 The University offers a wide range of counseling/advising services to its students.
-The Director of Counseling Services and counseling interns are available to meet with students in the Smith House or via telehealth.
+The Director of Counseling Services and counseling interns are available to meet with students in the Smith House.
 Counseling services include personal counseling, pre-marital counseling, and assessment.
 Students may set up an appointment by accessing the Counseling Center page on my.trevecca.edu or contacting Miller Folk, Director of Counseling Services, at mmfolk@trevecca.edu.
 In addition, any member of the faculty, administration, or staff is willing to be available to a student who desires assistance.
 Personnel in the Center for Student Development are available to help students solve personal and social problems.
 The resident directors and resident assistants in the residence halls also assist in this area.
-For pastoral care, the members of the Office of the Chaplain maintain regular office hours.
+For pastoral care, the Office of the Chaplain maintains regular office hours.